 - Be specific.
 It’s not enough to be generally or generically sorry.
 Be clear about the behavior you are sorry for, and don’t make excuses for it.

 - Acknowledge that you knew better than to engage in such behavior.
 Admit that you knowingly took action that was potentially damaging.
 It won’t be comfortable, but you’re not a bad person because you screwed up.
 You’re like every other human being.
-You have self-sabotaging and idiotic behaviors you must keep in check.
+You have self-sabotaging behaviors you must keep in check.

 - State what you are going to do to make amends for your error.
 Will you return someone’s stolen belongings or pay for their replacement?
 Will you pay for treatment expenses or serve a jail term?
 Ask the person you hurt what will make them feel whole again.